burningion/katacoda-tracing-datadog/ecommerce-observability/step6.md

-# Spotting Bottlenecks with the Service List
+# Spotting and Resolving Bottlenecks with the Service List

 With the Service List, we can see at a quick glance see endpoints that are running slower than the rest.